merdmann/cppblueprint/README.md

-# this is a small Cpp projkect just for a fast start.
+# this is a small Cpp projekct just for a fast start.